nhtnhanbn/nhtnhanbn.github.io/monash/msa25.md

 Polls are open Monday 1st September to Thursday 4th September.
 Students will vote in elections of MSA office bearers, committees and National Union of Students delegates.

 ### [Election timeline](http://msa.monash.edu/hubfs/MSA%20Election%20Timeline%202025.pdf)

+### Polls open in the morning

+Update 31/8/2025 - 12 hours until polls open

+After eligibility checks, 1 Pride candidate for Queer Affairs Committee, 4 Change candidates for committees and one of the unaffiliated candidates for Indigenous Officer had their nominations rejected for not being an eligible student.

+Like in 2024, Socialist Alternative members are running on the Change ticket (and endorsed by Free Palestine) for Education (Public Affairs) Officers, one of the two Environment & Social Justice Officers, and the National Union of Students.

+Of the 9 candidates elected on the Change ticket to the Queer Department in 2024, none of them are running again with Change this year.
+6 have defected to Access & Pride, running against Change mainly in the Queer Department.

+The [Election Guide](https://www.yumpu.com/en/document/view/70719581/msa-2025-election-guide) has been released, containing ticket and candidate photos and statements.
+Elevate did not send a ticket statement, or any statements for committees or the National Union of Students.
+Party in the MSA did not send a ticket statement or a statement for the People of Colour Collective.
+Change did not send a statement for the Create & Live Arts Committee.

+The Party in the MSA Secretary and the Change Education (Public Affairs) Officers narrowly exceeded the word count limit for their candidate statements.

+The Party in the MSA President statement also supports boat cruises, which were [banned](/demise) late last year by the autonomous Clubs & Societies division of the MSA.

+Change policies include
+- Expanding 24/7 Matheson Library areas
+- Free food programmes including free breakfast every weekday
+- Earlier semester 2 mid-semester break

+Elevate policies include
+- Monash Connect and University Health Services accessibility
+- 3-day automatic short extensions
+- $200 emergency grants

+Party in the MSA policies include
+- MSA nuclear deterrent
+- Doubling the height of the Menzies building
+- 24/7 Sir John's Bar

+Access & Pride policies include
+- Improving subtitles in lecture materials
+- An MSA Accessibility Action Plan
+- Ending deadnaming in the classroom

+Free Palestine policies include
+- University divestment from weapons companies
+- $5 lunches on campus
+- Free university education

 ### Nominations in